pachyderm/docs-content/staging/learn/key-features.md

 ---
 title: "Key Features"
-description: Learn about the key features and benefits of Pachyderm, a powerful data processing platform.
+description: Learn about the key features and benefits of our powerful data processing platform.
 date: 2023-01-30T16:17:44-06:00
 weight: 1
 tags: